jonlpersson/ed-latimore/site/_posts/2020-11-15-8-reasons-to-push-through-the-pain.md

 I tell guys all the time that running has never been enjoyable to me.

-They say some people experience a runner's high, but I'm not one of them.
-However, not only do I run 5-6 days a week, I don't have to force myself to do it either.
+They say some people experience a runner’s high, but I’m not one of them.
+However, not only do I run 5-6 days a week, I don’t have to force myself to do it either.
 I embrace the pain of running (the physical strain and oftentimes boredom) because it improves my mental clarity and physical abilities.
 Those benefits take a while to see, but I have to stick with it for a while to see a result.
 The same is true in boxing.

 ![pushing through the pay roy jones jr ed latimore](/assets/images/posts/2020/pushing-through-the-pain-ed-latimore.jpg "After sparring with Roy Jones Jr. for a few rounds.
 My face is swollen, but that's part of the benefit of pain.")

 Then the benefits I get from running spill over and give me secondary benefits.

 For my boxing training, I increase my endurance which allows me to endure more pain as I spar and train.
 This allows me to spend more time hurting in practice so I can become a better fighter.
-If I'm a better fighter, then I can perform better during a fight.
+If I’m a better fighter, then I can perform better during a fight.

 I believe that most people are capable of running 5 miles, regardless of their level of training.
-It's only their mental barriers that make them believe otherwise.
-If you pushed yourself through this pain, you'd realize that being hurt is no big deal.
+It’s only their mental barriers that make them believe otherwise.
+If you pushed yourself through this pain, you’d realize that being hurt is no big deal.

 This leads nicely into the next truth about pain.